Joe Fleming explains how to stay active when you suffer from knee pain.

-Many people who struggle with knee pain swear off cardio completely because they feel like it aggravates their injuries.
+Many people who struggle with knee pain stay off cardio entirely because they feel like it aggravates their injuries.

 Another good option is swimming.
 This takes all pressure off the knees, but it can still help strengthen the joints and promotes weight loss.

 If you are going to make walking your primary form of cardio, you may want to avoid -- or at least limit the amount of time you spend -- walking on extremely hard surfaces.